fallen-icarus/cardano-loans/README.md

 gives incredible power to the gate keepers of new assets while the latter creates a chicken-or-egg
 problem: the new currency will only be popular if it is useful for DeFi but it won't be useful for DeFi unless it is actually listed from being popular.
 It shouldn't matter what any third-parties think about an asset.
-If Alice wants to borrower the new nation's currency and Bob is willing to lend it to her, why can't they use this currency?
+If Alice wants to borrow the new nation's currency and Bob is willing to lend it to her, why can't they use this currency?
 It shouldn't matter how many other people are willing to use those assets.